 5. Your partner wants to enter psychotherapy or counseling either individually or with you to understand his/her own dynamics and to make your relationship better and more intimate.

 If the cheater shows these signs and the relationship is good for you in many ways, consider taking your partner back.
 One caveat: If your partner continues the affair or starts a new one, in spite of showing the above signs, you may be dealing with a player or a sex addict.

 And just how do you know if the cheating is going on again?
 Here are some common signs:

-• he/she's's suddenly taking trips you can't go on
+• He/she's suddenly taking trips you can't go on.

 If you find out your partner is cheating again, it's time to protect yourself from any further heartbreak by breaking up with this person.
 There are wonderful new matches waiting to date right there on your computer screen!

-You can read about the latest research on keeping passion and love alive in your relationship in my new book , Love in 90 Days: The Essential Guide to Finding Your Own True Love
+You can read about the latest research on keeping passion and love alive in your relationship in my newly revised and expanded book, Love in 90 Days: The Essential Guide to Finding Your Own True Love.